Local marketing is all about connecting with the right customers in your area.

 Understand which local search terms and keywords are popular in your area, and your niche.
 This is important for knowing how to optimize your website for better search results.

-When it comes to search engine optimization, you also need to make sure that your pages are following local SEO best practices.
-For example, if you’re a plumber that offers services in Vancouver, you will want to target “plumber Vancouver” instead of just “plumber” on your web pages.
+For example, if you’re a plumber that offers services in Vancouver, you’ll want to target “plumber Vancouver” instead of just “plumber” on your web pages.
 This is what your customers will be searching for.

 Focus on creating quality content that’s always locally relevant.
 This will help you to build up your site as a local authority within your niche.